Campaigns

 Audience — CSV source

-- Must include
+- WhatsApp: must include a

 - File size: same 10 MB cap as bulk imports.